danielfm/archlinux-workstation/README.md

 the configuration or fix the affected packages by hand before retrying the Ansible playbook again.

+If you are provisioning a VM with Vagrant, run `vagrant ssh` to log into the VM and try to fix the situation.

 Some commands that might be useful:

 ```sh